 Traffic gets very congested on commencement day.
-In past years, it has been at a standstill on Highway 35.
+In past years, it has been at a standstill on Interstate 35.
 Please allow yourself plenty of time to arrive at the DECC, park, get inside to pick up your name card and get into line in a timely manner.
 If you are able, you may want to consider parking at a downtown location and using the sky walk system to the DECC.
-Duluth Alternative Parking Options Map

 Accessible parking spaces are available on the surface lot near Entrance B (City Side Convention Center).
 Additional accessible spaces are available in the ramp on all levels.
 The elevator is located in the northeast corner of the ramp.
 Students enter at the DECC on the Skywalk Level at the Business Office/Ticket Lobby entrance D, or the ground level on the back side of the DECC entrance F.